oguru/DnD-AI/Session/10 - Loose Ends.md

 *The party gains:*
 - **Nip's Turnip Seeds**: Can be planted in moments of despair to restore hope and provide minor healing
+- Potion of Dragon's Majesty (gold)
+- 2x potion of speed (not legacy)
+- 2x potion of vitality
+- 10x Potion of Healing (Supreme)
 - **Full resupply** of all mundane equipment
 - **Community's Blessing**: Advantage on the next death saving throw made by any party member
 - **Renewed Purpose**: All party members gain inspiration